 Going guarantor?
 Consider the following before you say “yes”

-- I have satisfied whether the person I’m guaranteeing can manage the loan repayments.
+- I am satisfied the person I’m guaranteeing can manage the loan repayments.
 This is up to you to do, and may involve you seeking independent financial advice.

 - I have checked the terms of the loan agreement.
 This includes checking whether the guarantee is limited or unlimited, and whether you can expect to be notified if the borrower defaults on the loan.